nullservices/SynthDashboard/README.md

   - Organized layout to match the physical synths' design.

 - **Compatibility**:
-  - Works with Arturia MicroFreak, KORG NTS-1, and other MIDI devices.
+  - Works with Arturia MicroFreak or KORG NTS-1.

-- **Stream Ready**:
-  - Compatible with OBS via browser source to integrate into your live streams.

 ## Visual Previews